Guantaijp/MyPortifolio/README.md

-# MyPortifolio
+# MyPortfolio
-My Ptortifolio App
+My Portfolio App

 My Portifolio App is brifly an app about me coded with Kotlin Language.It has 3 pages which are naviaged via the botttoma navigation Bar.
 Simply my Resume.
 The futures that I used is Jetpack Compose and Kotlin Language.I practiced The animation for screens with the JetPack Compose.